 Best for Dodging Traffic (and Cops): Waze

-A relatively recent acquisition by Google, Waze uses the same real-time traffic data found in the company's own app.
+Acquired by Google in 2013, Waze uses the same real-time traffic data found in the company's own app.
 Waze distinguishes itself, however, with a more playful interface and a heavy emphasis on driving — or, more specifically, avoiding traffic, speed cameras, police traps, and other obstacles.
 If the data shows there’s unexpected traffic, an accident, or other hazards, it’ll suggest alternate routes that may seem counter-intuitive or obtuse (head down this suburban street), but they always save time.
 The app also has elements of gamification, letting you add to the sea of data it processes by reporting cops, accidents, or other obstacles.

 With the release of iOS 12 update, it’s now Apple CarPlay-friendly, and you can also choose to play music and podcasts through the app itself.
 (The device pauses the playback whenever it provides voice commands for the next turn.)
 It also crunches data to help you find the cheapest gas on your route.
 What you don’t get?
 Any sort of non-driving info like walking, biking, or public transport guidance.
 And some may find the gamey elements and push notifications a bit much, though those features can be turned off.